 The subject property has not transferred ownership in the past three years.
-The current owner is Dayton Board of Education.
+The current owner is McKinley School.
 The property is not currently listed for sale nor are there any pending contracts.
 The property was placed for auction along with several others owned by Dayton Public Schools +/- two years ago.
 There was only one bid that was for all +/- 27 properties which was unacceptably low.